effel221/go-react-app/frontend/README.md

-# Simple node Card game React frontend
+# Simple Card game React frontend app

 To run app first needed to have, or install <strong>Nodejs</strong> (20 + version)